udioeater/guild-docs/_posts/2016-03-25-guild-announcement.md

 ---
 layout: post
-title: Guilds will be announced soon and there are a few things you should know
+title: Announcement of Guilds
 ---

+Guilds will be announced soon and there are a few things you should know

 We are very excited to be able to write that over the next 7-10 days Guilds will be formally announced to everyone at Pillar.
 We are making this move for 2 reasons.
 The first is to provide improved support to the individuals in technical roles as